 The rungs on the Ladder Barrel simulate a ballet bar and accommodate varying strengths and degrees of flexibility.
 The Ladder Barrel is designed for core conditioning and stretching.

 At your first appointment, please arrive 10-15 minutes early to fill out paperwork and get an orientation of the facility prior to beginning your appointment.
 You may also find the paperwork available to download here.
 We suggest that you wear comfortable workout type clothing and require that you wear socks during your session for hygiene purposes.
+Sticky grip socks are recommended; if you do not own a pair, they are available for sale in the studio.
 While we do have filtered water available, you may want to bring your own water bottle.